When Less is More: The LLM Scaling Paradox in Context Compression: Generalization and Downstream Impact

-We train compressors from the Qwen3 family (0.6B, 4B, 8B) at a 16× compression rate and evaluate them with decoders of varying capacity: Qwen3-0.6B and Qwen3-4B.
+In our main experiments, we use a fixed Meta-LLaMA-3.2-8B-Instruct decoder.
+In this section, we train compressors from the Qwen3 family (0.6B, 4B, 8B) at 16× compression and evaluate them with Qwen3 decoders of varying capacity: 0.6B and 4B.
 This cross-family transfer (LLaMA→Qwen) tests whether the paradox generalizes beyond architectural specifics, while the decoder size ablation tests whether smaller decoders expose or suppress the fidelity degradation we observe in larger models.